Past Winners & Semifinalists

 Quickpulse is a WeChat-integrated tool that allows Chinese millennials to give feedback to employers in order to improve retention

-- Grand Prize, shared: The Graide Network – Blair Pircon, Kellogg ’16 and Amanda McCarthy, Kellogg ’16
+- Grand Prize: The Graide Network – Blair Pircon, Kellogg ’16 and Amanda McCarthy, Kellogg ’16

 The Graide Network is connecting middle and high school teachers with qualified teaching assistants to grade and provide feedback on student work

-- Grand Prize, shared: Surgical Innovation Associates – Alexei Mlodinow, Feinberg & Kellogg ’17; Todd Cruikshank, Kellogg ’17; Sega Moges, Kellogg ’16
+- 2nd Place: Surgical Innovation Associates – Alexei Mlodinow, Feinberg & Kellogg ’17; Todd Cruikshank, Kellogg ’17; Sega Moges, Kellogg ’16

 Surgical Innovation Associates is an early stage medical and surgical device company focused on soft tissue repair